 Club Safeguarding Officers registration with England Netball

 If you have not yet registered your details with the Safeguarding Co-ordinator then please do so.
 If we have your details we can get contact quickly with you should there be any urgent news or updates to share, or if there is any query in your club.
 You will receive these newsletters quarterly and receive information on Time to Listen training dates.

 Time To Listen Workshops

 Time to Listen (TTL) is a netball-specific workshop specifically designed to support Club Safeguarding Officers (CSO).
 The workshop uses easy to follow, practical netball-related examples and case studies to enable you to fully understand your role in the club and England Netball (EN) and how you can effectively safeguard young people in your care.
-Please note: That by March 2015 it will be a CAPS requirement that the CSO must have attended a TTL workshop along with completing the online training.

 England Netball is firmly committed to creating and maintaining a safe and positive environment for all young people to play netball.
 England Netball has introduced DBS checks as part of a process of safer recruitment of staff and volunteers working with young people (i.e. under the age of 18 years) in the sport.

 The DBS disclosure system is managed through our partners TMG DBS and is available to affiliated members of England Netball.
 You have a choice to complete an online application form or a paper based application form.
 The online application is a more efficient and cost effective way of obtaining an enhanced DBS disclosure through England Netball.